 |Honda Civic||Mercury, $1,321||Allstate, $1,671||21st Century, $1,711|

 |Toyota Highlander||Mercury, $1,214||21st Century, $1,399||Allstate, $1,672|

 In addition to the auto insurance coverages already mentioned, there are additional protections that owners of electric and hybrid vehicles should consider.
 Collision insurance helps pay to repair your car after an accident, even if you were at fault.
 Since hybrids and electrics are expensive to repair due to their advanced technology, it may make sense to buy collision, especially if it is a brand new car.
-Keep in mind that any collision policy will have a deductible, which is the amount of money you must first pay out yourself before an insurance policy starts to pay damages.
+Keep in mind that any collision policy will have a deductible, which is the amount of money you must first payout yourself before an insurance policy starts to pay damages.

-Ask any one in the car insurance industry on the best way to get good rates and one answer stands above all others.
+Ask anyone in the car insurance industry on the best way to get good rates and one answer stands above all others.
 And that is, motorists with a safe history of driving get preferred rates.
 Across the board, every insurer will give you a break on price if you have no accidents or serious moving violations on your record.
-Other factors like your credit rating, your age, your place of residence and other factors will influence the cost of your insurance.
-Finally, you should get free price quotes form as many insurers as you can.
+Other factors like your credit rating, your age, your place of residence, and other factors will influence the cost of your insurance.
+Finally, you should get free price quotes from as many insurers as you can.
 You will find that insurance costs can vary significantly and if you shop around, you will save lots of money.
 Our free online pricing tool at General.com will make your search for discounts quick and easy.

 11440 W. Bernardo Court, San Diego CA 92127American Insurance - auto, health, home and life insurance provider.